Unique Alaska products you can find in Anchorage

 Spirits, Wine and Beer

 Speaking of mud, “here’s mud in your eye!”
-Alaska is home to some great craft brewers, distillers and even a couple wineries.
+Anchorage is home to some great craft brewers, distillers and even a couple wineries.
 Take home a bottle.
-Silver Gulch Brewing even has a shop filling growlers of beer at the Ted Stevens Anchorage International airport, you can’t consume it on the flight, but you can enjoy the flavors of Alaska long after getting home.
+Silver Gulch Brewing even has a shop filling growlers of beer at the Anchorage airport.
+You can’t consume it on the flight, but you can enjoy the flavors of Alaska long after getting home.
 There are many breweries, wineries and craft distillers in the region.

 Plenty of people enjoy salmon, halibut, crab and shellfish on a visit to Anchorage, but the city is also the best place to send some home.
 Have your Alaska catch prepped, packed and posted home, or select from fresh caught seafood brought in hours after it was landed.